supersonic-xserver/sonicd/README.md

 ## Upstream

 sonicd is a fork of systemd.
 The upstream repository is https://github.com/Sba-Stuff/liberated-systemd.
-To compare all changes made in this systemdemdemd against upstream since people are overly reliant on the GitHub UI for this:
+To compare all changes made in sonicd against upstream since people are overly reliant on the GitHub UI for this:

   ```
   git clone https://github.com/supersonic-xserver/sonicd